SeanLMcCullough/MontuBEChallenge/README.md

 I have also changed the return type to an object containing an array.
 This could allow future expansion to include pagination information etc.

+**Things that could be improved:**

+- Mock the API for unit tests, separate out integration tests to ensure reliability and repeatability of tests
+- Replace snapshot tests with targeted tests (if API is mocked, sorry if these tests break between now and Monday...)
+- The search input should be validated and sanitised.
+For this implementation we assume that axios suitably sanitises and encodes the URL
+- Replace axios with a fetch equivalent
+- Evaluate necessity of babel in a Node.JS library

 ## Install:

 **Using npm:**